Skip to Content

 7. RESPONSIBILITIES OF UNIVERSITY HEALTH CARE COMPONENTS

-1. University HCCs shall appoint a privacy and security officer for the HCC.
+1. University HCCs shall appoint a privacy and security custodian for the HCC.

 2. University HCCs shall comply with all applicable HIPAA laws and regulations.
-Each HCC’s privacy and security officer shall be the primary HCC representative responsible for providing evidence of compliance to the assistant vice president for Institutional Compliance and Chief Compliance Officer.
+Each HCC’s privacy and security custodian shall be the primary HCC representative responsible for providing evidence of compliance to the HIPAA Privacy Officer and the Chief Information Security Officer.

 3. University HCCs shall, without delay, report any suspected or confirmed information resources security incident or breach of PHI to Information Security at 512.245.4225 or at infosecurity@txstate.edu.